George Santos under investigation by House Ethics committee

 The evenly split ethics panel and its ten members voted unanimously to create the subcommittee after it was requested by two New York Democrats in January, and several Republicans have publically supported a probe being launched.

-House Speaker Kevin McCarthy, a California Republican has previously referred to an ethics investigation when asked about Mr Santos’s future in the chamber.
+House Speaker Kevin McCarthy, a California Republican, has previously referred to an ethics investigation when asked about Mr Santos’s future in the chamber.

-A number of other GOP House members and local Republican officeholders in New York have told Mr Santos to resign, but Mr McCarthy, overseeing a slim majority in the House, haven’t urged Mr Santos to step down.
+A number of other GOP House members and local Republican officeholders in New York have told Mr Santos to resign, but Mr McCarthy, overseeing a slim majority in the House, hasn’t urged Mr Santos to step down.

+But Mr McCarthy has said that the House would “take action” if the Ethics Committee determines it to be necessary.

+Mr Santos is also being investigated by prosecutors on the local and federal levels in addition to the Federal Election Commission, according to The New York Times.

 Join our commenting forum